anvil-works/anvil-runtime/README.md

-      --google-client-id CLIENT_ID          Client ID to use for Google authentication --google-client-secret CLIENT_SECRET  Client secret to use for Google authentication --google-api-key KEY                  API key to use for Google integration --facebook-app-id APP_ID              App ID to use for Facebook authentication --facebook-app-secret APP_SECRET      App secret to use for Facebook authentication --microsoft-app-id APP_ID             App ID to use for Microsoft authentication
+      --google-client-id CLIENT_ID          Client ID to use for Google authentication --google-client-secret CLIENT_SECRET  Client secret to use for Google authentication --google-api-key KEY                  API key to use for Google integration --google-refresh-token TOKEN          Refresh token to use for delegated Google access (eg App Files) --facebook-app-id APP_ID              App ID to use for Facebook authentication --facebook-app-secret APP_SECRET      App secret to use for Facebook authentication --microsoft-app-id APP_ID             App ID to use for Microsoft authentication